Press Stakeout by UN's Derek Plumbly after briefing UN Security Council on Resolution 1701

 reasons I think that Lebanon ought to be able to agree on a President is that this

 is a very different situation from the normal one in Lebanon.
+I think this is really a situation where there

 is no external impediment to the election of a president.
 It can be done.
 It is